 Meagan Baskin, PhD

 Dr. Meagan Baskin, joined the faculty at the University of Tulsa in 2018.
 Prior to TU she was an Assistant Professor of Management in the College of Business at The University of Central Oklahoma in Edmond, OK (2014-2018), where she also served two years as the Director of Assessment.
 Prior to UCO, Dr. Baskin was a tenure-track Assistant Professor of Management and Coordinator of the Management Discipline in the Engler College of Business at West Texas A & M University in Canyon, TX (2011- 2014).
 She teaches in the areas of ethical decision-making, organizational behavior and human resource management.
 Dr. Baskin is the advisor for Women in Business and holds a Chapman Professorship for advancing innovative teaching.
-She has also won or been nominated for several teaching awards at TU including Most Valuable Professor by TU Football and Basketball as well was nominations for Collins College of Business Excellence in Teaching award in 2018 and 2019.
+She has also won several teaching awards at TU including Most Valuable Professor by TU Football and Basketball as well The Mayo Excellence in Teaching Award from Collins College of Business 2019-2020.

 Dr. Baskin’s research interests include unethical and counterproductive behavior in the workplace, transparency in HR processes, and the impact of social media on workplace outcomes.
 Her research on occupational violence recently received the TU Shark Tank Incubator grant for 2020.
 Dr. Baskin’s research has been presented and/or published in the proceedings of regional, national and international conferences and several peer-reviewed journals including Human Resource Management Review, Journal of Occupational and Organizational Psychology, Journal of Business and Psychology, Healthcare Management Review and International Journal of Selection and Assessment.